JamieFarrelly/StellarPriceAlexaSkill/README.md

 Overview
 --------------------------
 Project that's based off [Amazon's sample projects](https://github.com/amzn/alexa-skills-kit-java) so that you can ask for the likes of
 "Alexa, ask Pay with Fire to check my balance" and get back how much money you've got in each of your Fire accounts.
+See an example of it [here](https://twitter.com/Jamie_Farrelly/status/814134723085791232).

 Alexa will then read back the name of each account you have and how much money you have in each account.